buzzingpixel/corbomite-di/readme.md

 Part of BuzzingPixel's Corbomite project.

-Provides a light wrapper around PHP-DI to make available to Corbomite.
-Per BuzzingPixel's preferred practice of being explicit in defining dependencies, auto wiring and annotations are disabled.

 ### Configuration

-As mentioned above, you are required to write the definitions to be injected.
+Configuration can be provided in your project's `composer.json` extra key, or in some cases with environment variables.

+#### `diConfigFilePath`

 Your app, or any composer package can register a config file to load in `composer.json`s `extra` object with the key `diConfigFilePath`.

 ```json
 {